PhonologicalCorpusTools/CorpusTools/docs/source/mutual_information.rst

 we have simply extracted all bigrams that occur in the context __#.

 When applying environment filters, the question of word boundaries takes on an additional complication.
-Specifically, we must decide where a word boundary is allowed to count as part of a bigram (separately from the presence of the word boundary that happens to be a part of our selected context in this case).
+Specifically, we must decide whether a word boundary is allowed to count as part of a bigram (separately from the presence of the word boundary that happens to be a part of our selected context in this case).
 Whether the word boundary can be a part of potential bigram is critical for the last word, [#i#].
 If # can count as a member of a bigram, the word has the bigram [#i] in the context [__#].
 If # is NOT